-From large predators that prowl the forests to tiny creatures that flit through the night sky, here are some animals to look for in the park.
+From large predators that prowl the forests to tiny creatures that flit through the night sky, here are some animals to look for when wildlife watching in the park.

 The name is perhaps misleading since the 500 black bears that roam Yosemite have blond, brown or black fur.
 In summer, the bears forage on grasses, berries, ants and insect larvae.
 In fall, they fill up on acorns, preparing for hibernation.
 They spend winter in dens, hollow trees or caves.
 Males can reach up to 250 pounds and females up to 150 pounds.